Entropicsky/S2CombatLogAgent/README.md

 Note: In newer Streamlit versions, `st.experimental_rerun()` has been replaced with `st.rerun()`.

+### OpenAI API Key Issues

+If you see authentication errors:

+1. Verify your API key is correctly set as an environment variable
+2. Check that your OpenAI account has sufficient credits
+3. Ensure your API key has the appropriate permissions

 ### Excel Export Issues

 If you encounter errors when exporting to Excel: